kkmanuu/hello-rails-react/README.md

 <p align="right">(<a href="#-table-of-contents">back to top</a>)</p>
 <!-- GETTING STARTED -->
 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.
-### Prerequisites
-In order to run this project, you need to have the following installed:
-- **Rails:** Ensure you have Ruby on Rails installed.
-You can find installation instructions at [Ruby on Rails](https://rubyonrails.org/).
-- **PostgreSQL:** This project uses PostgreSQL as the relational database.
-If you don't have it, you can download it from [PostgreSQL](https://www.postgresql.org/download/).
-- **Bundler:** Bundler is a tool for managing Ruby gem dependencies.
-Install it by running gem install bundler if you don't already have it.
-- **React:** React is a JavaScript library used for building the frontend of the application.
-You can learn more about React at [React](https://reactjs.org/).
-- **Webpack:** Webpack is a module bundler for JavaScript and other files.
-It's used to bundle and optimize the frontend assets.
-You can find more information about Webpack at [Webpack](https://webpack.js.org/).
-- **Yarn:** Yarn is a package manager for JavaScript.
-You can install Yarn by following the instructions at [Yarn](https://classic.yarnpkg.com/en/docs/install/).
-- **Redux:** Redux is a state management library used for managing application state in the frontend.
-You can learn more about Redux at [Redux](https://redux.js.org/).

 ### Setup
 Clone this repository to your desired folder:
 ```bash